aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Line Spacing of Paragraph**
-Aspose.Slides for Python via .NET lets developers to set the properties of ParagraphFormat to deal with line spacing of the paragraph.
-The properties SpaceAfter, SpaceBefore and SpaceWithin could be set for different line spacing.
-This article explains how to set these properties of ParagraphFormat.
-Aspose.Slides for Python via .NET provides a simple API for setting properties of ParagraphFormat:
+Aspose.Slides provides properties under `paragraph_format`—`space_after`, `space_before` and `space_within`—that allow you to manage the line spacing for a paragraph.
+The three properties are used this way:

+* To specify the line spacing for a paragraph in percentage, use a positive value.
+* To specify the line spacing for a paragraph in points, use a negative value.

+For example, you can apply a 16pt line spacing for a paragraph by setting the `space_before` property to -16.

+This is how you specify the line spacing for a specific paragraph:

-1. Load a presentation with an AutoShape having some text in it.
+1. Load a presentation containing an AutoShape with some text in it.
-2. Obtain a slide's reference by its index.
+2. Get a slide's reference through its index.
 3. Access the TextFrame.
 4. Access the Paragraph.
-5. Set properties of Paragraph.
+5. Set the Paragraph properties.
-6. Save the presentation to disk.
+6. Save the presentation.

+This Python code shows you how to specify the line spacing for a paragraph:

 ```py
 import aspose.slides as slides